Reveals The Crucial Questions To Help Prevent Investment Fraud And Send The Con Artist Ducking For Cover

-“Let the fear of danger be a spur to prevent it; he that fears not, gives advantage to the danger.”
+“Let the fear of danger be a spur to prevent it; he that fears not, gives advantage to the danger.”– Francis Quarles

 Investment Fraud Prevention – The Business Common Sense Test

-“Nature never deceives us; it is we who deceive ourselves.”
+“Nature never deceives us; it’s we who deceive ourselves.” – Jean-Jacques Rousseau

-Below are two questions to help you address the business common sense test for any investment:
+Below are two questions to help you apply the business common sense test for any investment:

 (1) How exactly does this investment strategy create above market returns?
 What is the competitive advantage?